Occupational Therapy Assistant (A.A.S.)

 After you complete the program, you will be able to:

-• Develop and exhibit professional, desirable workplace behaviors which reflect occupational therapy standards of practice.
+• Exhibit professional, desirable workplace behaviors which reflect occupational therapy standards of practice.

-• Demonstrate the ability to research evidence-based practices to positively impact interventions and inform occupational therapy practice.
+• Apply evidence-based practices to positively impact interventions and inform occupational therapy practice.

 28% through 2026